openregister/specification/content/data-model/redact.md

 ***
 **WARNING:**

-Data redaction does not apply to [entries](/glossary/entry) or any other part of the Register other than [items](/glossary/item).
+Data redaction does not apply to [entries](/glossary/entry) or any part of the Register other than [items](/glossary/item).
 Otherwise, the [integrity](/data-model/audit) of the Register would be compromised.
 ***